-- ENHS 660 Concepts of Environmental Health Science.
-(3) (every semester) Environmental health sciences presenting the earth as a complex system in which people, plants, animals and non-living physical-chemical components interact. - HSPM 700 Approaches and Concepts for Health Administration.
-(3) (every semester) An interdisciplinary perspective on the field of health administration.
+ENHS 660 Concepts of Environmental Health Science.
+(3) (every semester).
+Environmental health sciences presenting the earth as a complex system in which people, plants, animals and non-living physical-chemical components interact.
+HSPM 700 Approaches and Concepts for Health Administration.
+(3) (every semester).
+An interdisciplinary perspective on the field of health administration.
 Philosophy, concepts, and skills of community health services implementation, management and evaluation are presented and discussed.
-Principles in the practice of health administration are applied to identified problems and situations. - HPEB 700 Concepts & Methods in Health Promotion.
-(3) (fall & summer (distance)) The socioepidemiologic foundations of health education.
-Assessment of educational needs at the community, institution, and individual level.
-Planning, implementing, and evaluating health education programs in a variety of settings aimed at developing and reinforcing positive health practices. - PUBH 700 Perspectives in Public Health.
-(3) (every semester) Seminar-format orientation to history, mission, and core services and disciplines of public health to develop understanding of current public health practice and how many health-related disciplines contribute to achieving public health goals. - PUBH 810 Ethics in Public Health Research and Practice.
+Principles in the practice of health administration are applied to identified problems and situations.
+HPEB 700 Concepts & Methods in Health Promotion.
+(3) (fall & summer (distance)) Fundamental principles and practices of public health promotion including history, ethics, cultural competence, professional responsibilities, overview of theory and models, and selection and implementation of instructional methods.
+PUBH 700 Perspectives in Public Health.
+(3) (every semester) Seminar-format orientation to history, mission, and core services and disciplines of public health to develop understanding of current public health practice and how many health-related disciplines contribute to achieving public health goals.
+PUBH 810 Ethics in Public Health Research and Practice.
 (1) (varies when offered) (Enrollment restricted to doctoral students and post-docs, master's students by permission of instructor).
-Foundation of public health ethics with application to practice and to responsible conduct of research in public health disciplines. - Principles of Epidemiology.
+Foundation of public health ethics with application to practice and to responsible conduct of research in public health disciplines.
+EPID 410 Principles of Epidemiology.
 (3) (every semester and summer) (Required for Public Health undergraduate majors at USC).
-(Prereq or Coreq: STAT 205 and PUBH 102).
+(Prereq or Coreq: STAT 201 or 205, and PUBH 102).
 Introduction to descriptive and analytical epidemiology.
-Topics will include the distribution and determinants of disease, surveillance, outbreak investigations, measures of association, screening tests, bias, and causal reasoning. - EPID 490 Independent Study.
+Topics will include the distribution and determinants of disease, surveillance, outbreak investigations, measures of association, screening tests, bias, and causal reasoning.
+EPID 490 Independent Study.
 (1-3) (Enrollment and topic to be approved in advance by advisor and instructor.
 May be repeated.
-Prerequisites: permission of instructor.) - Parasitology.
+Prerequisites: permission of instructor.)
+EPID 661 Parasitology.
 (4) (every spring semester) (Pre-requisite: 300 level Biology course or equivalent).
-The parasites of vertebrates, emphasizing human parasites of biological, medical, and public health importance.
-Through studying the biology and life habits of these parasites, this course covers diagnosis, pathogenesis, and treatment of parasitic diseases.
-In addition the impact of parasitic diseases, with respect to individuals and populations is assessed.
-Social, political and environmental issues important in both the spread of and the control of important parasitic diseases of humans are discussed.
+Parasites of biological, economic, and public health importance.
+Three lecture and three laboratory hours per week.